Team-Lodestone/Documentation/README.md

 # Minecraft Manipulator
 A single program that is able to edit and convert Minecraft worlds.
-The tool supports Minecraft: Java Edition, Bedrock Edidition, Netease Bedrock Edition, Education Edition and all console editions.
+The tool supports Minecraft: Java Edition, Bedrock Edition, Education Edition, all 4J Studios Console Editions and NetEase Bedrock Edition (China Edition).

 ## How can I contribute?
 Submit a pull request, or ask `EternalModz#7322` on Discord for push access to the repository.